smartbugs/smartbugs/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+A description of what the bug is: what did you do, what did you expect, what did actually happen.

-**Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Platform**
-Please provide information on your version of SmartBugs and your platform.
-Running SmartBugs with the option `--version` will tell you this information.
+Please provide information on the version of SmartBugs and your platform.
+Run SmartBugs with the option `--version` to obtain this information.

 - SmartBugs version: [e.g. 2.0.2]
 - Python version: [e.g. 3.10.6]